LLNL/raja-suite-tutorial/lessons/07/README.md

 *Note:* The destination is the first argument.

-In the file `seven.cpp` there is a `TODO` comment where you should insert two copy calls to copy data from the CPU memory to the DEVICE memory.
+In the file `seven.cpp`, there is a `TODO` comment where you should insert two copy calls to copy data from the CPU memory to the DEVICE memory.

 When you are done editing the file, compile and run it: